Skip to content

 -- This is a user-defined event that matches up to the custom_lua

--- constructor used in `get_queue_config` below.
+-- constructor used in `get_queue_config` above.

 -- messages to their destination.
+The NATS connection must already

 kumo.on('make.nats', function(domain, tenant, campaign)